 The Neighborhood

-The quiet and upscale neighborhood of Kortright Hills in Guelph attracts families and those seeking more space, green surroundings and a calmer lifestyle than the urbanized areas of the city.
-Many of the homes in the area were built in the 1980-1990’s with large lots and while they are generally well maintained, are quickly becoming dated as the original finishes (kitchens, bathrooms, flooring, lighting, etc.) may reflect tastes and materials from decades past.
-These might feel less modern, less open plan, with less energy-efficiency in windows, insulation, etc.
+Many of the homes in the area were built in the 1980-1990’s and while they are generally well maintained, are quickly becoming dated as the original finishes (kitchens, bathrooms, flooring, lighting, etc.) may reflect tastes and materials from decades past.
+The homes are transitional, typically more closed plan and are less energy-efficient (ie. windows, insulation, etc).

 Coming home should feel nothing short of amazing.